 Pier opening times

-The pier is open ever day except for Christmas Day with the following seasonal hours:
+The pier is open every day, with the following seasonal hours:

 Summer